ayushdeolasee/ayushdeolasee/README.md

 ### Take a look at my [blog]
-My blog is about all kinds of things in coding, Python to diffrent coding tricks.
+My blog is about all kinds of things in coding and many more things.

+## What I am learning right now
+- Kubernetes and Docker
+- Ansible
+- Jenkins
+- Terraform
+- Learning more about Rust
+- Networking
+- Proxmox

 [blog]: https://dev.to/pypdeveloper